granaivo/5GMETA/README.md

 ### Cloud Services shortcuts

 The [5GMETA](https://cordis.europa.eu/project/id/957360) platform provides various building blocks that developers can use to develop CCAM applications on top of the platform.
-These building blocks include Identity, Discovery, Dataflow, Instance Type, License, Data Gateway which can be used as follows:
+These building blocks include Identity, an API server ( for Discovery, Dataflow, Instance Type, License) accessible through the APISIX Gateway which can be used as follows:

-1. [API Server](https://github.com/Akkodis/discovery): This building block enables developers to browse available MECs, locations, and tile coverage to select the desired locations, Dataflows and Licenses.
+1. [API Server](https://github.com/Akkodis/cloud-platform/tree/main/src/apiserver): This building block enables developers to browse available MECs, locations, and tile coverage to select the desired locations, Dataflows and Licenses.
 2. [Identity](https://www.keycloak.org/): Developers can use this building block to retrieve the OpenID configuration and request access tokens to authenticate API requests.
 3. [Dashboard](https://superset.apache.org/)